RedHat-UX/red-hat-design-system/docs/foundations/color/accessibility.md

 #### WCAG requirements

 WCAG 2.0 level AA requires a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text.
 WCAG 2.1 requires a contrast ratio of at least 3:1 for graphics and UI components like form input borders.
 Use the table below to confirm you are using color contrast correctly before using red text.

+The font sizes that are considered normal and large are as follows:
+- normal: non-bold text under 18pt/24px and bold text under 14pt/19px
+- large: non-bold text of at least 18pt/24px and bold text of at least 14pt/19px

 <rh-table>
   <table>